nckg/hermes/README.md

 # Hermes

-Index and archive all of your scanned paper documents.
+> Index and archive all of your scanned paper documents.

-I don't like paperwork.
+I'm a mess at keeping paperwork tidy.
 I hate searching for papers.
-This is an attempt to make my life easier.
+This is an attempt to make my life easier and more organized.

+Hermes is a [Laravel](https://laravel.com/) application that is currently in a very early development stage.
+It only lists files from a Google Drive folder but future versions may support other filesystems.
+There is also an implementation to OCR the files but it's not fully functional.

 ## Installation

-Hermes depends on the following:

-* Git
-* PHP 7.0+
-* Composer
-* MySQL / SQLite
-* Google Drive
-* ImageMagick
-* Ghostscript
-* pdftotext
-* Tesseract
-* Unpaper

 #### 1. Install dependencies